superluminar-io/budget-alerts/README.md

 If accounts within the same OU subtree require different budgets, you must restructure OUs accordingly.
 This tool cannot assign multiple budgets within a single OU subtree.

+For more details, see: [visual homogeneous subtrees examples](./docs/homogeneous-subtrees.md).

 ---

 # 🏗 Architecture Overview